SovereignCloudStack/standards/Standards/scs-0219-v1-k8s-monitoring-logging-tracing.md

 Optionally, an alerting mechanism COULD also be standardized.
 This SHOULD contain a minimal set of important metrics that signal problematic conditions of a cluster in any case.

-> Describe one examples here in more detail
+> TODO: Describe one examples here in more detail

 #### Kubernetes Metric Server